 For example, the spells of a wizard choosing to cast fiendish spells gain the evil descriptor.
 She gains a +1 bonus on caster level checks to overcome the spell resistance of good-aligned creatures, and good-aligned creatures attempting to save against her spells do so against a DC that is 1 higher than normal.
-If she casts a spell that would normally be an evil spell (such as contagion), or if she casts any spell on an evilaligned plane (such as the Abyss or the Nine Hells), these values would increase by 2 instead of by 1.
+If she casts a spell that would parally he are evil spell (such as that would normally be an evil spell (such as contagion), or if she casts any spell on an evilaligned plane (such as the Abyss or the Nine Hells), these values would increase by 2 instead of by 1.